chandansingh5/PixelMatching/README.md

-Question with optional answer to chose the right answer with dynamic option
+PixelMatching is a fun and matching puzzle game where you can chose the similar image within option images. — Edit